-- 7. With respect to the right(s) of the unit holders,- - (a) not less than 25% of the unit holders by value, other than any party related to the transactions and its associates, shall apply, in writing, to the trustee for the purpose; - (b) on receipt of such application, the Trustee shall require the manager to place the issue for voting in the manner as specified in the REIT Regulations;

-- 86 PP-CF&L - (c) with respect to clause (6)(g)(vi) as mentioned above, not less than 60% of the unit holders by value shall apply, in writing, to the manager for the purpose. - 8.
-In case of any change in sponsor or re-designated sponsor or change in control of sponsor or redesignated sponsor: - prior to such changes, approval shall be obtained from the unit holders wherein votes cast in favour of the resolution shall not be less than three times the votes cast against the resolution; - > if such change does not receive the required approval,- - (a) in case of change of sponsor or re-designated sponsor, the proposed re-designated sponsor who proposes to buy the units shall provide the dissenting unit holders an option to exit by buying their units; - (b) in case of change in control of the sponsor or re-designated sponsor, the sponsor or redesignated sponsor shall provide the dissenting unit holders an option to exit by buying their units; - If on account of such sale, the number of unit holders forming part of the public falls below two hundred or below, the trustee may provide a period of one year to the manager to rectify the same, failing which the manager shall apply for delisting of the units of the REIT in accordance with the REIT Regulations.
+- 7. With respect to the right(s) of the unit holders,- - (a) not less than 25% of the unit holders by value, other than any party related to the transactions and its associates, shall apply, in writing, to the trustee for the purpose; - (b) on receipt of such application, the trustee shall require the manager to place the issue for voting in the manner as specified in the REIT Regulations; - (c) with respect to clause (6) (g) (vi) as mentioned above, not less than 60% of the unit holders by value shall apply, in writing, to the manager for the purpose. - 8.
+In case of any change in sponsor or inducted sponsor or change in control of sponsor or inducted sponsor: - prior to such changes, approval from seventy-five per cent of the unit holders by value excluding the value of units held by parties related to the transaction shall be obtained - if such change does not receive the required approval,- - (a) in case of change of sponsor or inducted sponsor, the proposed inducted sponsor who proposes to buy the units shall provide the dissenting unit holders an option to exit by buying their units in the manner specified by SEBI; - (b) in case of change in control of the sponsor or inducted sponsor, the said sponsor or inducted sponsor shall provide the dissenting unit holders an option to exit by buying their units in the manner as specified by the SEBI; - Here, change in sponsor or inducted sponsor shall mean any change due to entry of a new sponsor with or without exit of an existing sponsor. - If on account of such sale, the number of unit holders forming part of the public falls below two hundred or below, the trustee may provide a period of one year to the manager to rectify the same, failing which the manager shall apply for delisting of the units of the REIT in accordance with the REIT Regulations.